alcasinoroyale/renecades_gameroom_with_js/README.md

 # Renecades Game Room

 ## Description
 Renecades is a rails app that allows users to create their own exclusive gaming profiles and earn rewards and achievements by playing the variety of games with their tokens.
 Users can also create their own games for the Renecades Gameroom and share them with the gaming community.
-Users can also write reviews for each specific game that they play.
+They can also climb the leaderboard for every rank that they unlock.

 ## Installation and Usage
 1. Clone this repository to your computer by copying the HTTPS link and placing it in your terminal using the command "git clone" with the link attached.